swisscom/open-service-broker/README.md

 ##Introduction
 ######Cloud Foundry Service Broker implements Cloud Foundry Service Broker API and enables user triggered deployment of MongoDB Enterprise Servers trough the Cloud Foundry command line interface.
 It enables Cloud Foundry customers to create and manage their service instances as needed.

-Cloud Foundry is a popular choice for enterprises to build hybrid clouds.
+Cloud Foundry is a popular choice for cloud application platform.
 Cloud Foundry Service Broker is a modular implementation of the Cloud Foundry Service Broker API.
 It enables Cloud Foundry customers to provision and manage services according to their requirements.
-Cloud Foundry Service Broker is built in a modular way.
+Cloud Foundry Service Broker is built in a modular way and one service broker can host multiple services.
-It provides API endpoints for Catalog, Provisioning, Binding and Billing.
+Service broker implements the Service Broker API defined under https://docs.cloudfoundry.org/services/api.html and it also provides some other extra functionality regarding Billing,etc.
-Services are integrated trough SP Plugins, which either provision their service synchronous or asynchronous.
+Services can be provisioned synchronous and/or asynchronously.

 ![SB](./img/SB.png)
 In the image above shows the basic workflow.